Eyza

-Eyza or Heyza (Ejza, Ajza or Ejze; died after 1302) was a noble at the turn of the 13th and 14th centuries in the Kingdom of Hungary.
+Eyza or Heyza (Ejza, Ajza, Ajsza or Ejze; died after 1305) was a noble at the turn of the 13th and 14th centuries in the Kingdom of Hungary.
 He was born in a Muslim family, but he converted to Roman Catholicism.
 Based on the 15th-century Buda Chronicle, former historiographical works also referred incorrectly to him as Lizse.

 Family

 Eyza was born into a family of Muslim (Böszörmény or Saracen) origin, which possessed landholdings in Tolna County in Transdanubia.
 His elder brother was Mizse, who was made Palatine of Hungary for a brief time in 1290.
 Eyza had a son James.

 Career

 Mizse and Eyza, along with other lesser nobles, hoping the promotion of their social ascension, joined the entourage of Ladislaus IV of Hungary sometime around 1285, when Hungary's central government lost power because the prelates and the barons ruled the kingdom independently of the monarch, while Ladislaus spent the last years of his life wandering from place to place.
 The monarch confiscated the Pilis royal forest and the fort of Visegrád from his alienated wife Isabella of Sicily sometime in 1284 or 1285, and entrusted Eyza to administer the royal lands as ispán of Pilis and castellan of Visegrád.
 It is plausible that Eyza also converted recently from Islam to Roman Catholicism before his appointment, similar to his brother.
 When King Ladislaus IV was murdered by a group of Cumans in July 1290, Mizse and Eyza led the revenge attack against his murderers and had them executed.